 When deciding whether or not to exclude a log entry, Stackdriver Logging considers both kinds of exclusions.
 If any resource type exclusion or any exclusion filter matches the log entry, then that log entry is excluded.

 Using resource-type exclusions

 By default, your project receives all logs from all resource types.
 To discard all the logs from specific resource types, use resource type exclusions.

 Resource type exclusions are a convenience feature in the Logs Viewer.
 When you create a resource type exclusion, Stackdriver Logging actually creates an exclusion filter that implements the exclusion.
 For more information, see Using exclusion filters.

 Viewing resource-type exclusions

 To view your logs usage by resource type and to see your resource-type exclusions, do the following:

 Go to the Resource Usage page of the Logs Viewer.

 Select the Resources tab (the default) under the summary information.
 You see your logs usage by resource type:

 The table shows logs usage information for each resource type that has sent logs to your project this current and past month.
 There could be resource types that only sent logs last month but not this month, which are also listed in this table.

 The Status column is an approximate indication of whether there are exclusions related to each resource type.
 The status can be any of the following:

 Not ingested: There are one or more exclusions that exactly target this resource type at a 100% sample rate.
 That means the exclusion's filter consists of exactly

 All ingested: There have been no log entries from this resource type excluded so far this month, and there are no exclusions that exactly target this resource type.

 Partially excluded: There are one or more exclusions that target this resource type between 0 percent and 100 percent of the sample rate.
-If this resource type has had any log entries excluded this month, then this status remains until the end of the month, even if all exclusions are removed.
-See also Editing exclusions.
+If this resource type has had any log entries excluded this month, then this status remains until the end of the month, even if all exclusions are currently removed.
+See Editing exclusions for more information.

 Alternatively, you can inspect resource type exclusions on the Exclusions tab of the Resources Page.
 Stackdriver Logging implements resource type exclusions by creating exclusion filters.
 See Viewing exclusion filters.